NFL DFS picks, lineup advice for Bills-Falcons, Commanders-Bears on 'Monday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for 'Monday Night Football'

 The Week 6 NFL season concludes with another 'Monday Night Football' two-game slate, marking the third of four times this year that two games will be played on Monday.
 Both games have an over/under of 49.5.
 This time around it is a staggered start with Bills vs. Falcons starting at 7:15 p.m.
 ET, while Bears vs. Commanders kicks at 8:15 p.m.
 ET.
+Washington is a 5.5-point favorite, while Buffalo is -3.5.
 The NFL DFS player pool is loaded at the quarterback position, with Josh Allen, Michael Penix Jr., Caleb Williams and Jayden Daniels all set to be in action.

 Other players that will likely be popular NFL DFS picks and core pieces of NFL DFS lineups are Pro Bowl running backs James Cook and Bijan Robinson.
+Injuries, however, will be a factor with players such as Terry McLaurin (quad) and Darnell Mooney (hamstring) ruled out.
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.